tungnhs2014/Linux-Programming-2025-DevLinux/03-Linux-Process/Exercise-1/README.md

 ```
 Parent process:
 PID of parent process: 12345
+PID of child process: 12346

 Child process:
 PID of child process: 12346
 PID of parent process: 12345

+Child process has completed
 ```